fbpx

 There are a few different Bubble Wrap products, including the original Bubble Wrap, air pillow packaging, and mailers or padded post bags with Bubble Wrap inside.
 You can recycle the Bubble Wrap and air pillows with your soft plastics, but the mail post bags cannot.
 This is because they are made of mixed material.
 They have both paper and plastic, which are hard to separate in the recycling process.

-Why Bubble Wrap Can’t go in Your Recycling Bin
+Why Bubble Wrap Can’t Go in Your Recycling Bin

 In almost all cases, soft plastic cannot be placed in your home recycling bin.
 There are a few locations where curbside collections include soft plastics, but it is not common.